instana/go-instana/README.md

 Go Instana
 ==========

+This tool currently is in the alpha stage.
+Please report any bugs and suggestions as an issue.

 An Instana instrumentation tool for Go applications. `go-instana` is designed to work as a part of Go toolchain, applying instrumentation patches during the compile time.